ericjanto/mac-setup/README.md

 TODO:
 - dotfiles should be synced in here, update path to dotfiles when copying stuff
 - copilot: 'you're a professional makefile writer with life-long experience.
 Code review this file'
+- cache file for what's been done already (if needing to run makefile multiple times)